Historiography of the Christianization of the Roman Empire: Theodosius II and Pope Leo I

 By the early fifth century, the senatorial aristocracy had almost universally converted to Christianity.
-This Christianized Roman aristocracy was able to maintain, in Italy, up to the end of the sixth century, the secular traditions of the City of Rome.
-This survival of secular tradition was aided by the Imperial government, but also by Pope Leo I. Peter Brown writes that from the very beginning of his pontificate in the Western Empire (440–61), Leo "ensured that the 'Romans of Rome' should have a say in the religious life of the City".
+This Christianized Roman aristocracy was able to maintain, in Italy, up to the end of the sixth century, the secular traditions of the city of Rome.
+This survival of secular tradition was aided by the imperial government, but also by Pope Leo I. Peter Brown writes that from the very beginning of his pontificate in the Western Empire (440–61), Leo "ensured that the 'Romans of Rome' should have a say in the religious life of the City".

-The Western Roman Empire declined during the 5th century, while the eastern Roman Empire during the reign of emperor Theodosius II (408–50) was functioning well.
+The Western Roman Empire declined during the 5th century, while the Eastern Roman Empire during the reign of Emperor Theodosius II (408–50) was functioning well.
 Theodosius II enjoyed a strong position at the centre of the imperial system.
-Decline in the west led both eastern and western authorities to assert their right to power and authority over the western empire.
-Theodosius II claim was based on Roman law and military power.
+Decline in the West led both Eastern and Western authorities to assert their right to power and authority over the Western Empire.
+Theodosius II's claim was based on Roman law and military power.
 Leo responded, using the concept of inherited 'Petrine' authority.
-The Councils of Ephesus and Chalcedon in 449 and 451, convened by the Eastern emperors Theodosius II (407–450) and Marcianus (450–457), were unacceptable to the papacy.
+The Councils of Ephesus and Chalcedon in 449 and 451, convened by Theodosius II (407–450) and Marcian (450–457) respectively, were unacceptable to the papacy.
 Pope Leo attempted to challenge the imperial decisions taken at these councils.
-He argued that the emperor should concern himself with ‘secular matters’, while ‘divine matters’ had a different quality and should be managed by ‘priests’ (sacerdotes).
+He argued that the emperor should concern himself with 'secular matters', while 'divine matters' had a different quality and should be managed by 'priests' (sacerdotes).

 Pope Leo was not successful.
 The Roman emperors of the first three centuries had seen the control of religion as one of their functions, taking among their titles pontifex maximus ("chief priest") of the official cults.
-The Western Christian Emperors did not see themselves as priests, surrendering the title pontifex maximus under the emperor Gratian.
-The Christian Eastern Emperors, on the other hand, believed the regulation of religious affairs to be one of their prerogatives.
-The western emperor Valentinian III (425–55) was, in essence, appointed by Theodosius, and there is some evidence for Valentinian willingly acquiescing to the east’s policies.
-Without the support of the western emperor Leo accepted Theodosius' authority over the West, thereby beginning the trend toward state control of the church.
+The Western Christian emperors did not see themselves as priests, surrendering the title pontifex maximus under the emperor Gratian.
+The Christian Eastern emperors, on the other hand, believed the regulation of religious affairs to be one of their prerogatives.
+The Western emperor Valentinian III (425–55) was, in essence, appointed by Theodosius, and there is some evidence for Valentinian willingly acquiescing to the East's policies.
+Without the support of the Western emperor Leo accepted Theodosius' authority over the West, thereby beginning the trend toward state control of the church.